-During this procedure, Dr. Sayed will make tiny incisions in your gums and then gently pulled back to expose the roots of your teeth.
-This makes it possible for us to complete a deeper scaling and planing procedure, effectively remove tartar, and smooth out the damaged bone surfaces.
-Your gums will be back into place and sewed up tightly around your tooth to reduce the risk of bacteria from living and growing in the pockets.
+During the procedure, Dr. Sayed will create small openings in your gums and gently pull them back to expose the tooth roots.
+This allows for a thorough scaling and planing procedure, which effectively removes tartar and smoothens the damaged bone surfaces.
+The gums will then be placed back into their original position and tightly stitched around the tooth to minimize the risk of bacteria residing and multiplying within the pocket.

-Sometimes dental bridges can cause gums to recede, leaving sensitive areas of root tissue exposed.
-This can cause pain, an increased risk of infection, and tooth decay.
-Tissue augmentation is used to make gingival tissue more resistant to gum recession.
+In some cases, dental bridges can lead to gum recession, which exposes sensitive root tissue.
+This can cause discomfort, an elevated risk of infection, and tooth decay.
+Tissue grafting can address this issue and make the gingival tissue more resistant to recession.

-To help combat bone deterioration, we use bone grafting to prepare our patients for implants.
-This results in a stronger, more stable jawbone and greatly enhances your chances of success with the implant procedure.
-Our guided bone regeneration technique allows Dr. Sayed to enhance your dental implant success by:
+To counteract bone deterioration, we utilize bone grafting to prepare our patients for dental implants.
+This procedure helps create a stronger and more stable jawbone, increasing the likelihood of successful implant placement.
+Our guided bone regeneration technique, overseen by Dr. Sayed, offers the following benefits to enhance your dental implant success:

-To prevent this, socket preservation should be done at the time of tooth extraction to fill the space where the tooth once was and protect it until your implant treatment can begin.
-Without socket preservation, a 40 to 60% loss in bone volume can occur within the first couple years.
+To prevent this bone loss and maintain the jawbone’s shape, socket preservation should be performed at the time of tooth extraction.
+This procedure involves filling the space left by the extracted tooth, and protecting it until you’re ready for your implant treatment.
+Without socket preservation, there can be a significant loss of 40 to 60 percent in bone volume within the first couple of years.

-Discovering alternative options to help you improve your oral health will get you just one step closer to receiving dental implants.
-It’s important to first schedule a consultation with Dr. Sayed to understand which treatment option is best for you and to see if a preliminary surgery is required.
-Once we’ve decided to move forward with treatment, your smile will be restored with our beautiful, long-lasting dental implants in no time.
+Improving your oral health with a supplemental procedure can help ensure the long-term success of your dental implant.
+Schedule a consultation with Dr. Sayed to understand which treatment option is best for you and to see if preliminary surgery is required.
+Once we’ve decided to move forward with the treatment, your smile will be restored with our beautiful, long-lasting dental implants in no time.